Skip to main content

 Selling one product below cost to draw customers in and sell them other (profitable) products.
 Coles and Woolworths regularly run milk or bread at loss-leader prices to drive footfall.
 The basket-level margin is positive even if the individual SKU is below cost.

-What is price points?
+What are price points?

 Show answer